Canadian Writer's Journal

 Opinion pieces on issues affecting writers and publishers are sought.
 Humorous and seasonal items are joyfully accepted.

-Three to four book reviews are used in most issues.
+Book reviews are used in most issues.
 Books about writing are favoured, but other books may be reviewed to exemplify a genre or to illustrate techniques useful to other writers.
 Reviews of books published in Canada are given preference.
 Length 250-500 words.
 If you have a book you'd like reviewed, send it to us.
 If you would like to review books, contact us.

 Poetry must be unpublished elsewhere.
 Payment between $2.00-$5.00 for each published poem, depending on length.
 Self-addressed, stamped envelope (S.A.S.E.) required for response and payment.
 Runs 4-6 pages of poetry per issue.
 Query by email first to save postage.
 (Send S.A.S.E and hard copy only after acceptance.
 Please put the word Query in the subject line.)

 Fillers, line art, cartoons and anecdotes directly related to inspiration or the writing experience should be submitted for consideration to firstname.lastname@example.org but a paper manuscript and a #10 size S.A.S.E. may be required for response and cross-referencing after acceptance.